-What you see is called "occurrence" and is made up of a little bit of reality, and an awful lot of words.
+What you see is not reality.
+It is ‘occurrence’ and contains a little bit of reality, and an awful lot of words.

 Words that explain, words that interpret, words that give meaning of what is actually happening: reality.